GodlyJaaaj/shell_bash_scripts/README.md

 ```diff
 -This script is not finished yet.
 ```
+No need to explain that retrieving function prototypes **is a big pain**.
 The aim of this script is to create a header file containing all the prototypes of the functions in a folder.
 Yet, it only outputs the prototypes of the functions in your terminal.